nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 04 - The File System.markdown

 	-	**Binary** file

-	A text file contains only printable characters from the ASCII character set.
-On the other hand, a binary file can contain characters from the entire spectrum of the ASCII character set.
+	A text file contains only the commonly identifiable printable characters.
+On the other hand, a binary file can contain characters from the entire spectrum of the ASCII character set which can include non-printable characters too.

 	C program source code, Perl script and ASCII text files are some examples of a text file.